kin-labs/rewards-engine/improvement-proposals/kik_kre_3.md

 ### Discussion
 The proposal aims to keep the reward mechanism simple, while also incentivizing GDP growth and driving Kin from exchanges into Kin's economy.

-It also encourages apps for holding Kin, and rewards those with the bigger stake in the ecosystem.
+It also encourages apps to hold Kin, and rewards those with the bigger stake in the ecosystem.
 Implemented, the new reward curve would resemble the current curve, in that the rankings would not change significantly.

 However, it would simplify how apps understand the reward system, and it would incentivize a new game to use the buy modules, and also to hold Kin for the benefit of the entire ecosystem.